HeeminYang/Dive_into_Deeplearning/README.md

-# GAMZA is Goal of Analyst that Medical data of analiZing Approch
+the Goal to be Analyst is Mine that specialiZed in digitAl healthcare